mdtanker/polartoolkit/docs/contribute.md

 This solves the dependencies for the packages listed in pyproject.toml, adds the versions to a .lock file, install them in a poetry virtual environment, and exports the resulting environment to a requirements.txt file.

-Then run through the commands at the top of this page again to update the conda environement which is based on the requirements.txt file.
+Then run through the commands at the top of this page again to update the conda environment which is based on the requirements.txt file.

 If you add a dependency necessary for using the package, make sure to include it in the Binder config file.
 See below.

 ## Set up the binder configuration

-To run this pacakge online, Read the Docs will automatically create a Binder instance.
+To run this package online, Read the Docs will automatically create a Binder instance.
 It will use the configuration file `/binder/environment.yml`.
 This file is made by running the below Make command.
 If you've added a dependency with poetry, you'll need to add it to the end of the Makefile command.

     make binder_yml